RobertsLab/project-cod-temperature/lcWGS/analysis-20240606/wgsassign/readme.md

 WGSassign is a program that uses a pre-determined set of markers/sites/SNPs that can predict population structure.
-Pipeline steps include:
+Please see the notebook []() for a complete breakdown of the pipeline steps, but here's a summary:

-- Create training & test sets of bam lists from reference fish of known populations
-- Downsample populations with very high number of reference fish (as that can sway assignments - more likely to assign fish to those populations)
+- Create training & test sets of bam lists from reference fish of known populations in R. This can include downsampling populations with very high number of reference fish (as that can sway assignments - more likely to assign fish to those populations).
-- get site allele frequences (SAFs), and for each pairwise population combination calculate 2-dimentional site frequency spectrum (2dSFS) & fixation index (Fst)
+- Use the script [pcod-training-SAFs.sh]() to get site allele frequences (SAFs) for each population
+- Use the script [pcod-training-2dsfs-fst.sh]() to calculate 2-dimentional site frequency spectrum (2dSFS) & fixation index (Fst) for each pairwise population combination
-- Create multiple subsets of SNPs from the top N snps from each pairwise population combinaton based on (highest) Fst (e.g. top 50, 100, 1000 from each)
+- Use the script [cod-training-pull-top-snps.sh]() to create multiple subsets of SNPs from the top N snps from each pairwise population combinaton based on (highest) Fst (e.g. top 50, 100, 1000 ... from each)
+- Assign test reference individuals using the top N sites.
+This includes first 1) pulling GLs just for test fish using the script [subset-columns-beagle.sh](), then filtering that N times for the top N sites using the script [top-n-sites.sh]()
-- Assign test reference individuals and assess accuracy to identify how many top n SNPs to use for experimental assignment
+- Use the sciprt [get-loo-WGSassign.sh]() to perform leave-one-out cross validation.
+In R, examine LOO results to assess assignment accuracy of each SNP set (i.e. various top N), and identify which set of SNPs to use for experimental assignment.
+- Use the script [subset-experimental-beagle.sh] to get GLs (beagle file) for experimental fish - it doesn't work to just get the .beagle.gz file from our experiment/gls_wgassign/ directory, since some of the major & minor alleles are swapped!
+So, previously I wrote the script  [join-beagles.sh] that merged reference and experimental beagle files at overlapping sites, and where alleles were swapped I corrected that.
+So, I subset that merged beagle for my experimental fish only.
-- Assign experimental fish to marine regions
+- Use the script [population-assignment.sh] to assign experimental fish to marine regions!
+- Read log-likelihood results from assignment into R, explore assignments and compare them to accuracy rates from our test individuals.

 I do these steps twice, 1) using all spawning locations at the finest resolution, and 2) grouping spawning locations into 5 marine reigions